RajeevAtla/TeamVLA/README.md

 pytest
 ```

 Tests that rely on optional dependencies fall back gracefully if the packages are missing.
-When authoring new tests, continue to mark Newton-dependent cases with `@pytest.mark.requires_newton`.
+When authoring new tests, continue to mark Newton-dependent cases with `@pytest.mark.requires_newton` and use `pytest -m "not slow"` during quick iterations.

+See `docs/testing_strategy.md` for category breakdowns, fixtures, and evaluation summary templates.
+Troubleshooting tips live in `docs/troubleshooting.md`.

 ## License